-The physical recovery period after loss of a limb is much shorter than rehabilitation for burn injuries, brain injuries or spinal cord injuries.
+The physical recovery period after loss of a limb is much shorter than rehabilitation for burn injuries, brain injuries, or spinal cord injuries.
 The extent of damage is clear and rehabilitation can begin almost immediately.
 The psychological trauma of the accident, however, will take time.

 Financial Recovery for Amputation Injuries

-Proving the Amputation Injuries and Dismemberment Case
+Proving Amputation Injury and Dismemberment Cases

 In amputation cases, the cost of recovery will focus on immediate medical expenses, physical and occupational therapy, and prostheses to allow you to regain function.
 Some things in your home may need to be adapted to allow you maximum independence.

 There may be certain things you cannot do that you could do before.
 You deserve compensation for any loss of function, particularly if it means you can no longer do the work you were trained to do.
 (See our verdicts and settlements page for examples of financial recoveries we’ve made for clients who could no longer work in construction.)

 Talk to a knowledgeable construction accident lawyer.
 Your consultation is FREE and you are under no obligation.
 Simply call our Chicago office toll free, 1-312-464-1234, or contact an Illinois amputation injury attorney online by completing our “Free Case Evaluation” form.

 Settlement – A carpenter was killed in 100 foot fall into Elevator pit.